 Based on the information presented in the community description and the target population sections, applicants should demonstrate and describe how the proposed program will meet an identified local need.
-The most recent Point in Time count, conducted by the CoC, and Housing Inventory Count should be included, demonstrating a gap in available housing that will be addressed by the proposed project, as well as any supporting data, excerpts, and/ or exhibits from the CoC application.
-Submission of a generic support letter from the CoC alone will not be considered to be sufficiently responsive.
+The most recent Point in Time (PIT) count, conducted by the CoC, and Housing Inventory Count (HIC) should be included, demonstrating a gap in available housing that will be addressed by the proposed project, as well as any supporting data, excerpts, and/or exhibits from the CoC application.
+Submission of a support letter from the CoC alone will not be considered a sufficient response.